usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 The Department acknowledges commenters’ concerns that the fundamental alteration and undue burdens limitations will undermine access for people with disabilities.
-However, these limitations fall within the well-established title II framework, 298 and it is important for these limitations on obligations to remain consistent with part 35 as a whole.
+However, these limitations fall within the well-established title II framework, {% fn 302 %} and it is important for these limitations on obligations to remain consistent with part 35 as a whole.
 These limitations also require a more individualized inquiry than the categorical exceptions that some commenters suggested and will therefore strike a better balance